-Particular targets for terrorism are (but are in no way limited to) any area Westerners are known to visit, including places of employment, resorts, business interests, embassies and consulates and UN facilities as well as open air markets and religious institutions.
+Particular targets for terrorism are (but are in no way limited to) any area travelers are known to visit, including places of employment, resorts, business interests, embassies and consulates and UN facilities as well as open air markets and religious institutions.

-Shia, Ahmadi, and Sufi institutions and organised events should be considered active terrorist targets, as several have been targeted resulting in hundreds of deaths in the past few years.
+Shia, Ahmadi, and Sufi institutions and organised events should be considered active terrorist targets, as several have been targeted resulting in hundreds of deaths.
 Shia processions in Lahore have been attacked multiple times in recent years, with 11 people being killed and another 50 injured in Janurary 2011.
 Shrines and Mosques are not safe either, with a Sufi shrine in Karachi suffering an attack in October 2010 killing eight people and injuring 50.
 In July of 2010, a suicide bombing at a Sufi place of worship in Lahore killed at least 40 people with more than 170 people injured, and in May of 2010, attacked on Ahmadi places of worship in Lahore left nearly a hundred people killed and more than a hundred injured.

 Pakistani government institutions are regular and ongoing targets of attack, with open assaults occurring in May 2011 on Naval and Air Force bases.
 There have been several suicide bombings, car bombings, bombings and open attacks on Pakistani government, military and police institutions over the last few years, and any and all government buildings should be considered at high risk of terrorist attack.

 Foreigners in Pakistan are targeted for terrorist attacks, as well as kidnapping for ransom or political persuasion.
 The general level of terrorism in Pakistan is so high, that attacks on western interests do not stand out above and beyond attacks on native Pakistani interests and people.
-However, that does not mean that the threat and risk of terrorism in Pakistan is low for Western interests.
+However, that does not mean that the threat and risk of terrorism in Pakistan is low for travelers.

 Consider very carefully your reasons for visiting Pakistan and whether or not it is necessary for you to go.
 Currently, it is not a question of if a terrorist incident will occur within any given month, but when, how many, and how severe.